Viktor Fischer: Youth

 Fischer represented Denmark at U16, U17, U19 and U21 level.
 While playing for the U17 squad, he was able to score 20 goals in 30 matches.
 He was also a part of the Danish U17 squad that made it to the semi-final of the U17 European championship 2011, before bowing out to Germany in a 0–2 loss.

 Senior

 On 14 November 2012, Fischer made his senior debut, when he came on as a substitute for Michael Krohn-Dehli in a 1–1 draw in a friendly against Turkey.
-On 8 June 2015, he again came on as a sub for Krohn-Delhi, and scored the winning penalty goal in the 85th minute, of a 2–1 friendly victory over Montenegro.
+On 8 June 2015, he again came on as a sub for Krohn-Dehli, and scored the winning penalty goal in the 85th minute, of a 2–1 friendly victory over Montenegro.

 In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Fischer is the grandson of Danish former footballer Poul Pedersen.
 Like his grandfather, Fischer plays on the wing.
 While his grandfather played on the right wing, he prefers to play on the left.